unoplatform/Uno.QuickStart/Readme.md

 	- Python: run the server.py.
 On Windows, use Python tools or the Linux Subsystem.
 	- Node: run `http-server ./ -p 8000`

- A HTTP server on http://localhost:8000 will open.
+ An HTTP server on http://localhost:8000 will open.

 Note that the WASM head cannot be debugged at this point, the `mono-wasm` SDK does not provide support for this yet.
 For more details on the wasm support see